The process of buying a house explained

 • There are no new issues.

-If something isn’t right, be sure to have your realtor bring it to the seller’s attention immediately.
+If something isn’t right, be sure to have your real estate agent bring it to the seller’s attention immediately.
 Don’t close escrow until every detail has been addressed.
 For example, don’t assume that the seller will be out of the house on the day you get the keys if their furniture is still in the house at the final walkthrough.
 You want a clean canvas to look at during the final walkthrough so you don’t have any surprises once you take ownership.

 12. Close escrow and get the keys